Lithuania presses Washington to say whether it tortured prisoners there

 The prosecutors' investigations were halted in 2011 due to lack of proof.
 A new investigation, focusing on the possible illegal border crossing of CIA prisoner Mustafa al-Hawsawi, started earlier this year.

-The Senate report said the U.S. government paid at least $1 million to "show appreciation" for establishing detention centre Violet, and "complex mechanisms" were developed to pay out the money.
+The Senate report said the U.S. government paid at least $1 million to "show appreciation" for establishing detention center Violet, and "complex mechanisms" were developed to pay out the money.

 Abu Zubaydah, a Saudi now held at the U.S. military prison in Guantanamo Bay, says he was kept in the secret CIA site in Lithuania and has asked the Strasbourg-based European Court of Human Rights to rule that Lithuania acted illegally.